 EDITOR’S NOTE: This article contains embedded links to content that is Not Safe for Work, including animated GIFs depicting computer-generated graphic nudity.
 The original European release of the game was given a PEGI 18 rating, with some of the more sexually explicit content being cut in order to avoid an Adults Only rating in North America (bringing the game down to a Mature / 17+).
 As such, I’d ask that you do try to avoid clicking on any links with a “(NSFW)” label if you are not of legal age to view such content.

 Finally, Cage was able to find a publisher interested in his concept in Eidos Interactive, who asked him to come to their offices in order to formally present it.
 Cage tells a story of carrying a giant PC around London, through the subway, and arriving at the Eidos office “sweating profusely.”
 Fortunately for him, his work was not in vain, as Eidos immediately elected to offer him a contract and accommodate all his creative and financial needs.
-All that was left now at that moment was to let the rest of his team know the good news — which he did in typical David Cage fashion by cruelly bait-and-switching them, appearing sad and dejected as he stepped off a train and getting them nice and nervous before presenting them the contract.
-I can’t be too mean to David about this one, since this is exactly the sort of stupid prank I would pull too, truth be told.
+All that was left now at that moment was to let the rest of his team know the good news — which he did in typical David Cage fashion by cruelly bait-and-switching them; appearing sad and dejected as he stepped off a train and getting them nice and nervous before presenting them the contract.
+I can’t be too harsh on David for this one truth be told, since this is exactly the sort of stupid prank I would pull too.

 I may end up writing more in depth about Omikron at a later date, so let me just leave it at this for now: It’s certainly a game with some interesting ideas behind it, and there are certain flaws in execution that are at least excusable, but the overall package is just far too tedious and obtuse of a slog to forgive it its issues.
 On the scale of “flawed genius” games, let’s say it’s less Jurassic Park: Trespasser and more Battlecruiser 3000AD (Yes, we’ll eventually have to get to both of these games as well in the future as well).
 And yet, the game still has its ardent defenders, willing to overlook the downright frustrating gameplay so they can extol the virtues of its world and its concept and all the other creative elements.
 I understand the admiration for Omikron more than other Quantic Dream titles, but I still can’t say I share the sentiment myself.